algobulls/pyalgotrading/docs/python_build/strategy_guides/common_regular_strategy.md

 There are other methods that are used in the strategy:

 1. ### **check_and_place_stoploss_order**
    This method is called in the ```strategy_select_instruments_for_exit``` when our entry order is open, and we want to place a stoploss exit order for the same.

 2. ### **set_all_none**
    This method is called in the ```strategy_exit_position``` when our entry order has exited, and we want to remove the order object from the ```self.main_order``` variable.

 ---

 ## 8. Cleanup

 1. Add comments and docstrings wherever possible to improve code readability.

-2. Once the strategy is completed perform O-I-L on the strategy code and remove unwanted imports, variables, and methods before delivering the code.
+2. Once the strategy is completed you can optimize imports, give proper indentation and proper formatting to the strategy code and remove unwanted imports, variables, and methods before delivering the code.

 ---